z1ppyyy/Weather-Bot/README.md

 # Weather-Bot
-A weather Telegram bot that will show you the weather in any cities you want
+The Weather Telegram Bot will show you the weather in any cities you want

 # Features
 • Leverages Telegram for user interaction.